edwinytleung/NLP_Sentimental_Analysis/README.md

-# NLP Word2Vec
+# NLP and Topic Modelling

-NLP using Pride and Prejudice, Reuters and IMDB
+NLP and Topic Modelling using Pride and Prejudice, Reuters and IMDB